deepdrive/deepdrive-sim/docs/setup/README.md

 # Setup

-- [Associate your GitHub username with your Unreal account](https://www.unrealengine.com/en-US/ue4-on-github) to get access to Unreal sources on GitHub.
+First off, [associate your GitHub username with your Unreal account](https://www.unrealengine.com/en-US/ue4-on-github) to get access to Unreal sources on GitHub.

 ## Set your python bin